 A traditional voice coil motor (VCM) actuator using magnets and electromagnetic coils relies on a gimbal construction to hold an Autofocus (AF) camera module in place, limiting the motion to X and Y tilt only.
 The necessity of a gimbal structure also increases the camera module height.
 Furthermore, because of the inherent limitations in force the VCM design can generate, it relies on a long flexible printed circuit (FPC) with multiple 180 degree folds, adding significantly to the camera footprint.
 These design, performance and cost compromises made in the currently available VCM solution have limited its wider industry adoption.

-Cambridge Mechatronics (CML) have developed a Module Tilt OIS actuator system using Shape Memory Alloy (SMA) technology, SMA wires of 30um diameter are configured to hold the AF camera module in a cradle position.
+Cambridge Mechatronics Ltd. (CML) have developed the Module Tilt OIS actuator system using Shape Memory Alloy (SMA) technology, SMA wires of 30um diameter are configured to hold the AF camera module in a cradle position.
 These SMA wires contract and expand upon heating and cooling with high force to move the camera module in a tilt and roll motion to a desired position.
 Fast and precise control of the actuator and camera is delivered by CML's unique IC and Firmware to generate ultimate OIS performance.
 CML's use of SMA technology enables a design approach that allows CML's Module Tilt system to overcome the drawbacks of a VCM system.

 CML’s 1/1.56” Module Tilt prototype actuator and camera module data packs and evaluation kits are now available for performance testing and demonstrations.